TMHBBV/unbxdocs./docs/Search/manage-search/search-business-to-business-sites.md

 ---
 ## Overview

-Search plays a critical role in B2B e-commerce sites, with 92% of B2B purchases beginning with a search, according to Forrester.
+Search plays a critical role in B2B e-commerce sites, with 92% of B2B purchases beginning with a search.
 However, B2B e-commerce sites face unique challenges such as managing large catalogs, complex pricing models, user group-based restrictions, and different variations of SKU searches. **Unbxd** empowers B2B stores to provide a seamless, consumer-grade search experience while handling the complexities specific to the B2B space.

 ### Challenges Faced by B2B Sites: